V33RU/CommandInWiFi-Zeroclick/ATTACK_MODEL.md

 ### 3.7 JNDI / Expression Language

+**Likelihood: Low-Medium.** Applies primarily to enterprise-grade APs and Java-based IoT gateways.
+Consumer IoT devices rarely run Java.
+Included because Log4Shell demonstrated that *any* logged string can be an attack vector, and enterprise WiFi management platforms (Cisco, Aruba, Ruckus) do log SSIDs.

 **How it works:** Java-based IoT platforms (Android Things, SmartThings hubs, enterprise APs) that log SSIDs using Log4j or similar frameworks may evaluate expression language in the SSID string.
 The Log4Shell vulnerability (CVE-2021-44228) demonstrated that `${jndi:ldap://...}` in a logged string triggers remote class loading.

 **Attack scenario:**